Before You Buy

 Purchasing a motorcycle can be a lengthy process, and it’s usually an important investment financially for your riding career.
 Be sure to take your time shopping for a motorcycle.
 Review a few before you make your selection.
 Make an informed decision and don’t feel rushed to purchase the motorcycle right then and there on the spot if the motorcycle didn’t meet your expectations or the deal doesn’t feel right.

 Buying your first motorcycle may seem like a daunting adventure, but it doesn’t have to be.
 Do your research ahead of time while you are shopping, whether that’s online or walking through a dealership for your first purchase.
 Ask a few questions of the seller ahead of time if you find one that piques your interest.
-When it’s time to look at the motorcycle in-person, take note of all the detail we’ve mentioned and be prepared to ask a lot of questions.
+When it’s time to look at the motorcycle in-person, take note of all the detail we’ve mentioned and been prepared to ask a lot of questions.
 Enjoy your test ride, be cognizant of anything you find on the ride, and when the deal is right, make a fair offer.
 Enjoy your new purchase, and be sure to get it home safely to get your gear for your maiden voyage.
 Remember ATGATT and be safe out there!